BD2KGenomics/protect/MANUAL.md

     mutation_calling:
         indexes:
+            chromsosomes: canonical, canonical_chr, chr1, Y       -> A list of chromosomes to process.
+                                                                     This options overrides the
+                                                                     chromosomes in the fai and dict
+                                                                     files. canonical implies
+                                                                     1,2,..21,22,X,Y and canonical_chr
+                                                                     is the same but with the chr
+                                                                     prefix.
+Cannot have a mix of
+                                                                     chr and non-chr.
+This value is
+                                                                     optional.
             genome_fasta: /path/to/hg19.fa.tar.gz                 -> The genome fasta to use for the mutation callers.
             genome_fai: /path/to/hg19.fa.fai.tar.gz               -> The corresponding .fai file for